kognifai/Galore/SDK-documentation/Pipeline Operations.md

 transpose
 ---------

-Transpose a matrix/sampleset
+Transpose a matrix/sample set

 rootmeansquare
 --------------

-Compute rms value for a channel in a sampleset.
+Compute rms value for a channel in a sample set.

 sliding window
 --------------